SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/objective_functions.rst

 Objective Functions
 ===================

-The objective function is what you want to optimize.
-It takes a dictionary of parameters and returns a score.
+The objective function is the core of every optimization run.
+The optimizer proposes parameter combinations, your objective function evaluates them, and the optimizer learns from the results to propose better combinations over time.
+An objective function takes a dictionary of parameters as input and returns a single numeric score.
+By default GFO maximizes this score, meaning higher values are considered better.

 .. grid:: 1 1 2 2